jarviscanada/jarvis_data_eng_AmirAli/linux_sql/README.md

 this tool in remote nodes the Linux Cluster Administration team can analyze the data and generate plans for future resource management.

-A List of Technologies use:
+A List of Technologies used:
 - Linux
 - Bash
 - Docker